sendinblue/APIv3-nodejs-library/docs/ContactsApi.md

 var opts = {
-  'limit': 10, // Number | Number of documents per page 'offset': 0, // Number | Index of the first document of the page 'sort': "desc" // String | Sort the results in the ascending/descending order of record creation };
+  'limit': 10, // Number | Number of documents per page 'offset': 0, // Number | Index of the first document of the page 'sort': "desc" // String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
+};
 apiInstance.getFolderLists(folderId, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);